-Center Parcs believes that there are several substantial development projects that could profitably expand Center Parcs' offering, including Project Atlantis, which involves the strategic enhancement of the signature sub-tropical swimming paradise that features at each village.
-Center Parcs spent over £21 million between 2012 and 2017 on implementing Project Atlantis.
-Improvements included the addition of a new raft ride, the Tropical Cyclone, and a new play area featuring numerous slides and water feature at Elveden, and a similar development at Longleat featuring two new raft rides which is expected to open in late summer 2017.
-Over the next five years, Center Parcs plans to make similar upgrades to the pool facilities at Sherwood and Whinfell villages.
+Center Parcs believes that there are several substantial development projects that could profitably expand Center Parcs' offering, including Project Atlantis, which involves the strategic enhancement of the signature subtropical swimming paradise that features at each village.
+Center Parcs spent approximately £29 million between 2012 and 2018 on implementing Project Atlantis.
+Improvements included the addition of a new raft ride, the Tropical Cyclone, and a new play area featuring numerous slides and water feature at Elveden Forest and Longleat Forest.
+A similar development is under construction at Sherwood Forest featuring two new raft rides.
+Over the next four years, Center Parcs plans to make similar upgrades to the pool facilities at Whinfell village.

 Center Parcs also intends to introduce new leisure activities at each village on a regular basis, as well as innovate upon its existing offering of leisure activities.
 Development opportunities include introducing electric boats and expanding indoor climbing activities to all villages.
-Center Parcs believes that such investments provide an enriched holiday experience particularly for the affluent families that form its core guest base, and that an improved on-site offering helps to drive both accommodation and on-site revenue.
+Center Parcs believes that such investments provide an enriched holiday experience particularly for the affluent families that form its core guest base, and that an improved on-site unique offering helps to drive both accommodation and on-site revenue.